wp-plugins/my-calendar/trunk/readme.txt

 == Description ==

 My Calendar provides event management with richly customizable ways to display events.
-The plug-in can support individual site calendars within WordPress Multisite, multiple calendars displayed by categories, locations or author, or simple lists of upcoming events.
+The plug-in can support individual event calendars within WordPress Multisite, multiple calendars displayed by categories, locations or author, or simple lists of upcoming events.

 Easy to use for anybody, My Calendar provides enormous potential for developers needing a custom calendar interface.